arpit1611/angular-growable-list/README.md

 ```

 ### Usage
-Once the application is running, you can access it from browser using below endpoint -
+Once the application is running, you can access it from browser using below endpoint, by default it should be 4200, if its in use then you need to use another port displayed after ng serve -

 Endpoints
 * [localhost:4200](http://localhost:4200/author-list)